GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 *   JavaScript files pulled from a remote server
 *   a code string passed into eval at runtime

-In MV3, all of your extension’s logic must be bundled with the extension.
+In MV3, all of your extension's logic must be bundled with the extension.
 You can no longer load and execute a remotely hosted file.
 A number of alternative approaches are available, depending on your use case and the reason for remote hosting.
 Two such approaches are: